sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 least) the *p* < 0.05 threshold corresponds roughly to a Bayes factor of somewhere between 3:1 and 5:1 in favour of the alternative.
 If that is right, then Fisher’s claim is a bit of a stretch.
-Let us suppose that the null hypothesit is true about half the time (i.e., the prior probability of H\ :sub:`0` is 0.5), and we use those numbers to work out the posterior probability of the null hypothesis given that it has been rejected at *p*
+Let us suppose that the null hypothesis is true about half the time (i.e., the prior probability of H\ :sub:`0` is 0.5), and we use those numbers to work out the posterior probability of the null hypothesis given that it has been rejected at *p*
 < 0.05.
 Using the data from :ref:`Johnson (2013) <Johnson_2013>`, we see that